jshim-abm-for-ent/ABM-Design-to-Code-Template/README.md

 ---

 ## 🧰 Acknowledgements
-Developed with support from the **KAIST BTM (K-School)**.
-Inspired by ODD+D, ABM Canvas, and generative-AI-enabled modeling workflows.
+Inspired by ABM Canvas and ODD+D.